tasharen/ngui/Assets/NGUI/ReadMe - 2020.1.2.txt

  Version History
 -----------------

+2020.1.2
+- NEW: Added an Alpha Shader Property field to UIPanel.
+If specified, NGUI will set this value in the panel's shaders to the panel's alpha instead of mixing the panel's alpha with that of the widgets.
+You can use this to have panel alpha-fading effect differ from that of its children -- for example by specifying a "_Dither" property used by your shaders.
+- Unity 2020 update.

 2019.3.0
 - NEW: Added the Single Camera (old LWRP) example.
 - NEW: Added a 'fixed aspect' option to the UISprite, matching 2D sprite and UI texture.